 A PROPOSAL FOR A NEW MINNESOTA STATE FLAG

 Subdivision 2.
 The symbolism of the flag is thus.
-The North Star recalls the state motto chosen by the pioneers to represent the call of the northern frontier, a call which still endures.
-The Dakota-Sioux name "minisota," freely translated as "sky-tinted water," is represented by the pattern of waves.
-Blue symbolizes the lakes and rivers of our state; green, our farmlands and forests; white, the winter snows; and gold, Minnesota's natural wealth.
+The North Star recalls the state motto chosen by the pioneers to represent the state's innovative spirit.
+The Dakota-Sioux name "mnisota," freely translated as "sky-tinted water," is represented by the pattern of waves.
+Blue symbolizes our "sky-tinted" lakes and rivers; green, our farmlands and forests; white, the winter snows; and gold, Minnesota's natural wealth.
 The three wave crests represent the three principal watersheds formed by Minnesota’s continental divides.

 Subdivision 3.
 The usage of the Official State Flag merits the following considerations.